YuryShchasny/YuryShchasny/README.md

 - **Personal Qualities:** Lack of harmful habits, calmness, calculative, independence
 ## About Me

-In programming, I started with C# and Desktop development but found my true passion in the world of Java and Android development.

-Guided by Andrey Sumin's courses, I switched from Java to Kotlin, based on the relevance of this language.
-Mastering Android development fundamentals, I applied knowledge in real-world scenarios, handling client requests.

-Striving for improvement, I continue to move in this direction, striving to get both theoretical knowledge and practical experience.
+My journey in Android development began with courses by Andrey Sumin, available on popular platforms like Stepik and Udemy.
+These courses provided an excellent foundation for understanding the basic principles of Android development.
+After completing the courses and creating a pet project, I started working remotely at TopMyApp, where I developed simple projects, reinforcing my knowledge through practical experience.
+When the company stopped developing Android apps and focused solely on iOS, I began searching for new opportunities.
+Soon, I joined Entexy, a small company creating various custom projects, where I continue to work to this day.

 ## Contacts
 - **Email:** yuryshchasnydev@gmail.com

 ## Hard Skills
-- Kotlin
-- Java
+- Kotlin, Java
+- Jetpack Compose
+- Decompose
-- Android SDK
+- Custom Views
 - Coroutines Flow
+- DI (Dagger2, Hilt, Koin)
-- Dagger2
+- Retrofit2
 - Room
-- Retrofit2
-- MVVM
+- MVVM, MVI
 - Clean Architecture
-- LiveData
  ## Soft Skills
 - Meet deadlines
 - Collaboration and Teamwork